-- Your paper must be submitted online in Canvas/E-Courses by March 26th at 2:00pm.
-Papers must be turned in no later than the beginning of class (2:00pm) and must be either Word or PDF format.
+- Your paper must be submitted online in Canvas/E-Courses by March 26th at 8:00pm.
+Papers must be in either Word or PDF format.
 Papers that cannot be opened will receive a 0. - 2.
 Late submissions will not be accepted under any circumstances, so plan accordingly. - 3.
 A paper placed in my office, in my mailbox or emailed will not be accepted for grading.